situation-sh/django-version-field/README.md

 ```
 [N!]N(.N)*[{a|b|rc}N][.postN][.devN]
 ```
 where `N` are positive integers.
-Inputs not satisfying this condition with raise the `InvalidVersion` error.
+Inputs not satisfying this condition will raise the `InvalidVersion` error.
 Once the input is parsed, the field tries to create a bit stream by concatenating:

 - The epoch number encoded into 4 bits.